YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Reference Guide.md

 - Consistent Entry Format
 	- Consistency is key
 	- All entries in the reference guide should have the same info in, the same order
-	- Note where the package is ending up might define the format
+	- Note: Where the package is ending up might define the format
 - Data Formats Defined
-	- Tool/App should use data formats that are common
+	- Prooject should use data formats that are common
 	- If using non-standard data formats then the document needs to explain the specific requirements
 		- Include files for positive/negative/example
-		- Have a tool that the end-user can convert the standard format into your format, even better have this be part of the Tool/App
+		- Have a tool that the end-user can convert the standard format into your format, even better have this be part of the Project
 	- Good Example:
 		- [GSEA has great descriptions of their data formats](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Loading_Data) with examples of what the data formats look like